 “A story that must be told, never forgives silence” [repeat], as told to me by Mbulelo Mzamane.
 Mbulelo was an author, poet and academic and the first post-apartheid Vice Chancellor and Rector of the University of Fort Hare.
 He was described by the late President Nelson Mandela as a “visionary leader and one of South Africa’s greatest intellectuals”.
 And finally, in closing its customary in my culture to sing a waiata or song after a speech.
 The song I’ve chosen is Tutira Mai written by Wi Huata, it’s a song about uniting different cultures, thinking as one and acting as one.
 He originally wrote it to teach his children about how the iwi or tribe worked together as one to support each other.
 Like Wi, I think Rosalie has done just that, united Aboriginal artists from different cultures by bringing us together and showing us as one through her work ‘Facing the Camera’.

 -Julie Tipene O'Toole, 2016

-Rosalie Favell is a guest of RMIT SITUATE through the SITUATE / University of Lethbridge Indigenous residency arts exchange.
+Rosalie Favell is a guest of RMIT SITUATE through the SITUATE Canadian Indigenous Arts Residency Exchange.
 This partnership is made possible by the generous support of the University of Lethbridge.